-How do I access the Online Open Houses and participate in surveys?
+How do I access the Online Open Houses and review the survey questions and responses?

-Online Open Houses will feature a dynamic and interactive collection of presentations and materials that explore the various steps of creating a vision for the revitalized Albina/Rose Quarter neighborhood.
-Input gathered from Online Open Houses will help determine the most important outcomes for the highway covers to achieve; allow the public to review and evaluate the various design scenarios that the Independent Cover Assessment team creates; and rank the final highway cover design and development scenarios that are proposed for consideration.
-At each step of the work, during the defined Online Open House periods, attendees will be asked to review materials and participate in one or more surveys that identify their preferred options.
+Online Open Houses featured a dynamic and interactive collection of presentations and materials that explored the various steps of creating a vision for the revitalized Albina/Rose Quarter neighborhood.
+Input gathered from Online Open Houses helped determine the most important outcomes for the highway covers to achieve; allowed the public to review and evaluate the various design scenarios that the Independent Cover Assessment team created; and created a process to rank the final highway cover design and development scenarios that were proposed for consideration.
+At each step of the work, during the defined Online Open House periods, attendees were asked to review materials and participate in one or more surveys that identified their preferred options.

-Which communities are the focus of the Independent Cover Assessment’s community engagement efforts?
+Which communities were the focus of the Independent Cover Assessment’s community engagement efforts?

-There are three primary target community engagement groups for the Independent Cover Assessment team’s work.
+There were three primary target community engagement groups for the Independent Cover Assessment team’s work.